 - New Zealand has a really strict policy on everything that concerns edible products (that includes fresh fruit, honey products, liquid food and even seeds).
 More details here.

 - Keep in mind that you will need to leave all your valuables in your car (you surely don’t want to hike with your laptop, do you?), and, even if New Zealand is safe, I have seen car robberies there with my own eyes.
 So, it’s better not to take any extra expensive electronics unless you really need them.

-- This shouldn’t even be mentioned here, but I will say it just in case – no heavy books in the trip.
-If you want to read something in New Zealand, get a Kindle and you will have all the books in your library there.
-I’ve had my kindle for over 5 years now and I couldn’t be happier with it.
+- This doesn’t even need to be mentioned here, but I will say it just in case – no heavy books on the trip.
+If you want to read something in New Zealand, get a Kindle and you will have all the books in your library on it.
+I’ve had my Kindle for over 5 years now and I couldn’t be happier with it.

 - For the same reason, I would not carry a lot of cash with me.
 You can pay with your card in many places and there are also ATMs everywhere, even in small towns.